 - 1. In March 2023 the Council agreed a five-year financial strategy from 2022/23 to 2026/27. - 2.
 The attached Medium Term Financial Strategy (MTFS) identifies the key financial risks for the Council moving forward.
 These are detailed in Section 10 (Revenue) and Section 13 (Capital) of the report.
 The Council acknowledges the need to continuously reduce costs and to seek efficiencies in order to meet the challenge of reduced public sector funding, whilst providing high quality services to residents and delivering the ambitions set out in the Corporate Plan.
-The Council has delivered a balanced budget in 2023/24 and is forecast to do so again in 2024/25 and has delivered
+The Council has delivered a balanced budget in 2023/24 and is forecast to do so again in 2024/25 and has delivered significant savings from its budget rightsizing programme across all years of the forecast.
+This leaves the Council well placed to address further pressures on funding and income.

-- significant savings from its budget rightsizing programme across all years of the forecast.
-This leaves the Council well placed to address further pressures on funding and income. - 3.
-On 18th December 2023, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC), Rt.
+- 3. On 18th December 2023, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC), Rt.
 Hon.
 Michael Gove MP, released a written statement to Parliament on the provisional local government finance settlement 2024-25.
 Subsequently the final settlement figures were confirmed in the first week of February 2024, details of which can be viewed by clicking on this link.
 Further details of this are contained within the attached MTFS. - 4.
-The Council's MTFS and a summary of the budget proposals therein have been made available for consultation via the Council's website and have also been provided directly to a range of stakeholders during February 2024.
-A verbal update will be provided at the meeting as appropriate.
+The Council's MTFS and a summary of the budget proposals therein will be made available for consultation via the Council's website and will be provided directly to a range of stakeholders during February 2024. - 5.
+Feedback from this consultation process will be considered as part of the budget setting meeting, as will any views that are expressed by the Executive Committee.